datanav/docs/configuration.rst

    * - ``equality``
      - List<EqFunctions{>=0}>
      - A list of zero or more ``eq`` functions that are to be used to decide which entities are the same.
-The functions must follow the rules for :ref:`joins <DTLReferenceGuide-variables-joins>` in DTL.
+The functions must follow the rules for :ref:`joins <joins>` in DTL.
      -
      - No